treemorse/farteam/README.md

 to communicate with professional fitness instructors.
 </br></br>
 In order to achieve this goal, I have created a cross-platform mobile app for fitness instructors and their potential clients.
-The main function of the app is a lesson-builder fueature, which provides the users with an opportunity to specify the type of fitness lessons they want to give/take.
+The main function of the app is a lesson-builder feature, which provides the users with an opportunity to specify the type of fitness lessons they want to give/take.
 To establish frictionless communication between users, this information, combined with a link to its creator, is placed on a map based on the specified location in the form of a pinpoint.